0xC0FFEE43/CONCRETEDISASTER/README.md

 reboot # if updates were installed and applied sudo apt install pps-tools gpsd gpsd-clients chrony libcap-dev
 ```
+REMEMBER TO ALLOW SERIAL DEVICE USE IN THE RASPI-CONFIG TUI APP

 Power off the RPI and attach the GPS Module to the following Pin outs on the RPI:
 ```
 GPS module        RPI